AWB Limited

 AWB Limited was a major grain marketing organisation based in Australia.
-Founded in 1939 by the Government of Australia as the Australian Wheat Board, in 1999 it was sold off by the government, initially to be owned by wheat growers.
+Founded in 1939 by the Government of Australia as the Australian Wheat Board, in 1999 it became a private company, owned by wheat growers.
 It was acquired by Agrium in 2010.

 History

 The AWB was founded in 1939 to regulate the wheat market after the excesses of the Great Depression.
 The single desk dates to this period.
 This type of arrangement was not unique to Australia, as the Canadian Wheat Board was created in 1935 in a similar fashion (but its history dates back to an earlier wheat marketing board created during World War I, and also includes the experience of cooperative wheat pools during the 1920s).

 For much of its early history, it was a government-run and owned company.
-In July 1999, it was restructured by the Howard regime as a private company.
+In July 1999, it was restructured as a private company.
 It offered "class A" shares to those who met its definition of growers and who had the ability to elect the majority of its board and chairperson, and from August 2001, 'class B' were publicly traded on the Australian Securities Exchange.
 In 2008, constitutional amendments were passed.
 Despite resistance from several wheat lobbies and industry groups, it consolidated ownership of AWB into one type of share, giving growers no special consideration.
 This change was proposed by the AWB management as necessarily to having a simpler, lower-risk business model.

 After privatisation, AWB grew to incorporate a number of subsidiaries to diversify its income away from its wheat exports.
 Its subsidiary businesses include GrainFlow to manage collection of grain from farmers to ports, companies to ship the grain overseas to customers, and Landmark rural services.